ganeshutah/Jove/README.md

  * The jove/ directory

-**Please note:** Some of the Youtubes are live class-lecture recordings, and may contain material that you do not care about.
+**PLEASE NOTE:** Some of the Youtubes are live class-lecture recordings, and may contain material that you do not care about.
 Feel free to zoom forward till I illustrate things on Jupyter notebooks.
+Also these videos are not fully edited -- pardon the real-life class-room stuff!

 ## Basics of Computability